Hooks

 };

 Group hooks apply to every route in the group.
-Use the curried defineRouteGroup<AppContext>()({ ... }) form when group hooks add fields to ctx; route hooks append after group hooks.
-Ordinary route groups that do not add context should use the direct defineRouteGroup<AppContext>({ ... }) form:
+Use the curried defineRouteGroup<AppContext>()({ ... }) form for all feature route groups, including groups whose hooks add fields to ctx; route hooks append after group hooks.

 export const billingRoutes = defineRouteGroup<AppContext>()({